Wedding photography – Style, technique & choice of gear

 Since the out-of-focus city scene would be crucial to the mood of the photograph, my camera settings and lens choice had to be specific for this.

 We were on the other side of the Hudson, so I needed a long focal length to compress the perspective.
 I used a 70-200mm f2.8 zoom lens with image stabilization / vibration reduction.
-(The Nikon 70-200mm f2.8 AF-S VR II (B&H), to be specific.)
+I used the Nikon 70-200mm f2.8 AF-S VR II (affiliate), to be specific, but the Canon EF 70-200mm f/2.8L IS II (affiliate), is just as beautiful a lens.
 The reason why Image Stabilization (IS) or Vibration Reduction (VR) is essential, is that I don’t like using a tripod.
 It’s too static.
 It allows me one composition.
 With a stabilized lens, I can move my position and change my perspective and background, without clumsily shifting a tripod around, and move the camera up and down.

 It was cold outside, so I needed to do my homework before I took the couple outside.
 I had to have everything ready beforehand.
 A few test shots gave me my exposure that was necessary – 1/25 @ f3.2 @ 2000 ISO